Missing mother-of-three Gaynor Lord’s last movements revealed as divers scour river

 “This is a particularly stressful time for her family and specialist officers continue to provide support.”

 Ms Lord is described as white and 5ft 6in tall.
-She was wearing a white shirt and yellow tank-top with a large olive-coloured coat over the top and a scarf.
+She was wearing a white shirt and yellow tank top with a large olive-coloured coat and a scarf.
 She has blonde shoulder-length hair in a bob.

+Footage shows her carrying her coat before reaching the cathedral, but she put it on shortly before leaving the grounds.

 Join our commenting forum